MITLibraries/dos-server/docs/adr/adr-4-s3.md

 ## Consequences

-1. Coordinating usage or capacity planning with infrastructure team for S3 bucket usage.
+We will likely need to coordinate resource planning with the infrastructure team as the number of digital files DOS needs to store in S3 is currently not known.
+(It may also be possible to "reuse S3" links, where feasible.)